 As opposed to “post-consumer recycled plastic” (plastic we use in products before its reclaimed), pre-consumer plastic is the scrap plastic created while another product is being made.
-We collect the plastic offcuts from the factory floors of local, Victorian factories (including The Farm factory itself of course) then we shred it down and form new pallets from which we make The Farm.
+We source our input recycled plastic from the factory floors of local, Victorian factories who cannot re-use their own material due to hygiene or safety reasons.

 Before the Farm even gets to you, it’s recycled AND closing the loop on another waste stream!
-A circular economy slam dunk microphone drop.
+A circular economy microphone drop.

 Some other products use imported recycled plastic because their manufacturers can get the raw material at lower prices in the exact colour they want.
 But imported recycled plastic has a dicey climate impact (carbon miles negate the benefits in our opinion), and questionable climate impact is 100% NOT our bag.

-We made a decision early on to make The Farm in Melbourne itself, not just Australia!
-We chose to work with PMG Engineering, a progressive local engineering company that made car parts before the Australian auto industry collapsed, keeping local Australian manufacturing alive.
+We made a decision early on to make the Farm in Melbourne itself, not just Australia.
+We chose to work with PMG Engineering, a progressive local engineering company, contributing to a vibrant local Australian manufacturing sector.

-Even though the unit costs (a lot!) more to make here than in China, we think it’s just the ”right thing to do”.
+Even though the unit costs substantially more to make here than in China, we think it’s the 'right thing to do'.
 We like having the confidence that comes with having something made here, sustainably, and by skilled people who are paid fairly and can work with us to improve the product every day.

 Happy worms, happy life

-The single biggest support issue we solve for people with worm farms has been clogging taps.
-There’s just no way for worm liquid with its mix of solids NOT to clog a tap eventually.
-Clogged taps on older models that store liquid in the base can cause “Wormegeddon” events.
-Mass drownings due to liquid build up from heavy rains or when worm farmer take a well earned holiday.
+The single biggest support issue we've fielded over the years from people with worm farms has been clogging taps.
+There’s just no way for worm liquid with its mix of solids not to clog a tap eventually.
+Clogged taps on older models that store liquid in the base can cause “wormegeddon” events.
+Mass drownings due to liquid build up from heavy rains or when the worm farmers go on holidays.

-We avoid Wormegeddon, and the clogged taps that cause it, by simply positioning a hole in the bottom of the unit where liquid drips out into a catchment pan (or your favourite watering can!) - it really is that simple.
+We avoid wormegeddon, and the clogged taps that cause it, by simply removin the tap and positioning a hole in the bottom of the unit where liquid drips out into a catchment pan (or your favourite watering can!) - it really is that simple.

 And finally, but by no means least, the Farm features a few stellar worm well-being features that you won’t find in any comparably priced worm farm.

 I already mentioned the ‘Continuous Flow’ liquid drainage system, but the Farm has great air flow as well - especially when elevated on its 'Air Flow' legs.
 The Farm also includes a world-first sliding worm-saver tray.
 This tray is the last line of defense to keep worms from falling into the liquid abyss below.
-Re-homing lost worms is a breeze compared to other products which involves lifting trays and generally messier cleaning activities).
+Re-homing lost worms is a breeze compared to other products.

 Form follows farming

-The Farm is carefully designed to look good.
-It’s uniquely refined lines mean it looks just as at home in your home as in your garden.
+The Farm was carefully designed to look good.
+It’s uniquely refined lines mean it looks just as at home in your home as it does in your garden.
 Sitting atop it’s (optional) wooden legs turned from a single piece of FSC Certified Tasmanian Oak, the Farm presents an unapologetically proud fusion of old craftsmanship and new ideas.
-(Best read with a Jonny Ive accent)
+(Best read with a Jonny Ive accent!)

 Of course, the Farm is available in a range of colour lids and matching worm saver trays, making it the only worm farm in the world that is customisable to your personal taste.
-Whether you're a Charcoal, Space Grey, Burnt Orange or Lime Squeeze type, we got you (or more precisely your Farm) covered – and if it make syou love your Farm that little bit more, job done.
+Whether you're a Charcoal, Space Grey, Burnt Orange or Lime Squeeze type, we got you (or more precisely, your Farm) covered.

 It all adds up to the most stylish, easy to use, worm-friendly compact worm farm on the planet.
-Yes, I think we achieved our final design goal - we’re very proud to have co-created the Farm with our partners Maze Products and Tricycle Developments, and can’t wait to get them into the homes and gardens of many more worm farmers across the country.
+Yes, I think we achieved our original design goal and we’re very grateful to our partners on the project; Maze Products, Tricycle Developments, and PMG Engineering and can’t wait to get them into the homes and gardens of many more worm farmers across the country.